Multi-storey office buildings

 An engineered approach to fire precautions in buildings can deliver significant economies in the cost of fire precautions in buildings, generally by demonstrating that fire ratings can be reduced and some steelwork may be left unprotected but engineered approaches can also offer economic solutions to fire precautions in buildings across many areas.

 Floor vibrations are caused by the activities in the building, such as fast walking, impact or machine operation etc. In offices, the level of vibration that is acceptable is influenced by the activities that are being performed.
-A busy office may not require vibration limits as strict as those in an office or laboratory in which delicate tasks are being performed.
+A busy office may not require vibration limits as strict as those in a hospital or laboratory in which delicate tasks are being performed.
 The requirements are expressed in terms of a Response factor which is a multiple of the base perceptibility to BS 6472-1 (normally a factor of 4 to 12 for offices).

 The control of floor vibrations is achieved by two methods: